vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/080.png)

 In the refresh event, we process the `RETURN` table, extract the status message, and display it to the user.
-That way the user immediately sees if the submission was successful or not.
+That way, the user immediately sees if the submission was successful or not.

 ![image](/assets/2025-09-16/090.png)